Wesley Wolverines football: History

 The Wesley football program was founded in 1888, when it was known as Wilmington Conference Academy, but newspapers usually referred to the team as "Dover Conference Academy."
 The first mention of their football team was an article in The Morning News that reported, "Football has also been started at Dover Conference Academy, and a strong team will be organized."
 They were among the first teams in the state, tied with the Delaware Field Club and Delaware Fightin' Blue Hens.
 Though only the Field Club have been found to have played that year.
 In 1889, the Conference Academy played their first known game, a loss against the Wilmington Friends School.
 Results for two other games that year have been found, a tie against Delaware College (now University of Delaware), and a loss against Washington College.

 The program did not play again until c.
 1893.
 After 1896, the team was referred to as the "Wilmington Conference Academy football team."
 Wilmington Conference Academy discontinued the sport in 1910, and did not resume it until 1926.
 Led by coach Josh S. Faulkner in their first season back, the Wildcats, as they were known at the time, finished the year with a 6–1 record.
-Their quarterback in the season, Ray Torrey, was considered by some to be the best quarterback in the state.
 With a harder schedule the next year, the Wildcats compiled a 6–1 record again, only allowing two teams to score points against them.
 The team declined in the following years and the sport was again discontinued in 1932.